A Scalable Multi-Robot Framework for Decentralized and Asynchronous Perception-Action-Communication Loops

 \subsection{Low-Level Controller}

 The low-level controller interfaces the framework with the robot actuators.
 It receives the control action at the end of the computation of the GNN module and executes it for a pre-defined time interval.
-The controller is executed at a very high frequency to ensure that the control actions are reliably executed in real-time while correcting the control commands using a feedback loop.
+The controller is executed at a very high frequency to ensure that the control actions are reliably executed in real time while correcting the control commands using a feedback loop.
+We use the PX4 flight controller which is an off-the-shelf autopilot software stack that abstracts the low-level actuation of the robot.
+It tracks both the local and global frames of the vehicle and therefore operates in $\calF_L$ and $\calF_G$.
+The PX4 interface is exposed to ROS2 through a MicroDDS pipeline \cite{eProsima_Micro_XRCE_DDS} which enables reading the positions in the aformentioned frames and sending velocity commands to the robot.
+The origin $\calO_L$ of $\calF_L$ is determined at vehicle boot and the position in the frame is estimated using an Extended Kalman Filter (EKF) to fuse sensor readings.
+LPAC produces velocities $\prescript{M}{}{\bfv_i}$ in $\calF_M$ which are transformed to the local frame, $\prescript{L}{}{\bfv_i} = \bfT_M^L\prescript{M}{}{\bfv_i}$.
+Likewise, positions from the flight controller $\prescript{L}{}{\bfp_i}$ can be transformed to the mission frame, $\prescript{M}{}{\bfp_i} = \bfT_L^M \prescript{L}{}{\bfp_i}$ to be used by LPAC.
 Since the implementation of the framework is designed to work with ROS2, any existing package for low-level control can be used with the framework.